 Implementation.
 Outcomes associated with implementation and aspects of intervention acceptability will be evaluated through semi-structured interviews with purposive samples of three stakeholder groups (10-20 participants / group, to point of data saturation in each group):

 a) Referrers to the physical activity program (e.g. general practitioners, other medical specialists, hospital staff, allied health practitioners, others).
-Details of referrers will be recorded by research staff, and they will be contacted within one month of the referral, to ask if they are willing to be involved in a brief, semi-structured interview.
+Details of referrers will be recorded by research staff, and they will be contacted within one to two months of the referral, to ask if they are willing to be involved in a brief, semi-structured interview.
 Purposive sampling (Figure 5) will aim for a diverse mix of referrers and exercise providers (e.g. general practitioners, physiotherapists, exercise physiologists).
 The interview will explore how the referrer heard about the program, the type of benefits they consider the person with dementia may obtain from increasing their physical activity, factors they consider are important in determining if a person with dementia might be suitable for participation in this type of program, how they may be able to support uptake and sustained participation in the program by the person with dementia and future sustainability of the “Changing the Focus” program.